pineapple-bois/Modelling-Transverse-Bars/README.md

 ----

-Below is an example of the problem being modelled
+Below is a real world implementation of the problem being modelled

 ![brent_cross_M1_A406.png](brent_cross_M1_A406.png)